simp/simp-doc/docs/user_guide/User_Management/LDAP.rst

 Remove Users from a Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To add users to a group:
+To remove users from a group:

 1. Login to the LDAP server as ``root``.
 2. Edit the ``/root/ldifs/del_to_group.ldif`` shown below.